SINTEFMedtek/GSI-RADS/README.md

 ### 2.1 Download and installation
 These steps are only needed to do once:
 1) Download the installer to your Operating System.
-2) Double click downloaded file and follow instructions to install.
+2) Right click the downloaded file, click "open", and follow the instructions to install.
 3) Search for the software "GSI-RADS" and double click to run.

 On **macOS** the software may be slow to start **the first time**, due to the firewall checking the software.
 Otherwise, the GUI should pop up instantly.